djsun/kronos/README.md

 Kronos is currently implemented as a thin wrapper over [ParseDate](http://ruby-doc.org/stdlib/libdoc/parsedate/rdoc/index.html).

-## Future Plans
+## Date Comparisons

-In the future, I would like Kronos to be able to handle date-related comparisons properly.
+Kronos handles date-related comparisons more intelligently.

-The Ruby date libraries that I have seen make the assumption that you are specifying a point (i.e. a particular date), not an interval (such as an entire month or year).
-Comparing intervals adds a little bit of complexity.
-For example:
+Many Ruby date libraries make the assumption that you are specifying a point (i.e. a particular date), not an interval (such as an entire month or year).
+Kronos, on the other hand, lets you specify dates that are intervals:

+	k_1973       = Kronos.parse("1973")
 	k_1974       = Kronos.parse("1974")
 	k_march_1974 = Kronos.parse("March 1974")

+With Kronos, you can compare date objects as follows:

+	k_1973 < k_1973          # => true
+    k_1973 < k_march_1974    # => true

+### A Note about Kronos Comparison Operators

+Kronos interprets "<" as "Does the date interval on the left occur completely before the date interval on the right?"
+In other words, if there is overlap, the result will be false.

+Here's an example.
+If you ask "Does the year 1974 came before March 1974?" a careful response might be: "Actually, part of it comes before and part of it comes after.
+Your question does not really make sense because March 1974 is contained within the year 1974."

+Because of this, Konos comparison operators (<, ==, >) behave a little bit differently for Kronos objects than for, say, integers.
+Given any two integers m and n, you can be sure that one of the operators holds.
+For example:

+	m = 1
+	n = 2
+	m < n   # => true
+	m == n  # => false
+	m > n   # => false

+However, given two Kronos objects k1 and k2 you cannot guarantee that one of the operators will hold.
+For example:

     k_1974 < k_march_1974    # => false
+    k_1973 == k_march_1974   # => false
 	k_1974 > k_march_1974    # => false

-	k_1974 == k_march_1974   # => false
+Since the two dates are unequal but overlap, Kronos will always return false.

+### Future Work

+I plan to implement the `in?` method as follows:

 	k_march_1974.in?(k_1974) # => true
 	k_1974.in?(k_march_1974) # => false